 19 – Chuck Berry starts his prison sentence for transporting a minor for “immoral purposes”.
 He is released in October 1963.

-20 - Lieutenant-Colonel John H Glenn becomes the first American to orbit the Earth.
-His Mercury capsule, called Friendship 7, lifts off from Cape Canaveral at 9:47am local time and splashes down in the Atlantic off Puerto Rico five hours later.
+20 – Lieutenant-Colonel John H Glenn becomes the first American to orbit the Earth.
+His Mercury capsule, called Friendship 7, lifts off from Cape Canaveral at 9:47 am local time and splashes down in the Atlantic off Puerto Rico five hours later.
 His voyage is televised by all three US networks and watched by 135 million viewers.
-On his first orbit Glenn is able to see the lights of Perth, the capital of Western Australia, left on by the residents specially for him.
+On his first orbit, Glenn is able to see the lights of Perth, the capital of Western Australia, left on by the residents especially for him.

 21 – The Director of the CIA compiles and submits an “estimate of the Communist objectives, capabilities and intentions in South-East Asia” for the US Kennedy government.